James Oatway

 James Oatway (born 1978) is a South African photojournalist.
-He was the Chief Photographer of the Sunday Times (South Africa) until 2016.
-His work focuses mainly on political and social issues in Africa, migration and people affected by conflict.
+He was formerly Chief Photographer of the Sunday Times.

+His work focuses mainly on political and social issues in Africa, migration, and people affected by conflict.
+He is best known for his photographs of the 2015 murder of Mozambican immigrant Emmanuel Sithole.

 Education

-Oatway graduated from Rhodes University in Grahamstown, South Africa with a Bachelor of Journalism degree.
+Oatway graduated from Rhodes University in Grahamstown, South Africa, with a Bachelor of Journalism degree.